Rutgers University–Camden: Academics

-Graduate and Professional Programs
+Graduate and professional programs

 The Graduate School offers 14 programs granting master's degrees in several liberal arts disciplines including history, English literature, languages, and creative writing, as well as advanced degrees in the biological, chemical, computer, and mathematical sciences, nursing, psychology, social work, political science and public policy, and Doctoral programs in Childhood Studies, Computational Biology, and Public Affairs with emphasis on community development.
 An MBA program is offered through the Rutgers School of Business-Camden.

 Visual and Performing Arts

 The Rutgers–Camden Center for the Arts provides performances, exhibitions, education programs, and community projects.
 The Fine Arts Building on the Rutgers–Camden campus houses the Walter K. Gordon Theater, Black Box Theater, and the Stedman Gallery.
 The Gordon Theater is the home venue for the Collingswood-based Symphony in C.

-The Rutgers School of Business–Camden
+Rutgers School of Business–Camden

-The Rutgers School of Business is accredited by The Association to Advance Collegiate Schools of Business (AACSB).
+The Rutgers School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).